-The American Museum & Gardens houses over 12,000 objects and represent the wide range of American cultures.
+The American Museum houses over 12,000 objects and represents the wide range of American cultures.
 The founders of the Museum, Dallas Pratt and John Judkyn, went on a whirlwind collecting spree in the late 1950s and gathered much of what is on display in the Museum.

 Today the collections are accessible to visitors through displays in the Museum’s permanent galleries, during temporary exhibitions, and on loan to other institutions around the world.
 We also acquire new objects to the collections to represent both current day and historical periods.
 For more information about donating an object to the collection, please click here.